Meva1997/cashtracker_backend/README.md

 CashTracker is a RESTful backend for managing personal finances.
 It focuses on clean architecture, robust validation, secure authentication, and a well-tested codebase.
 Core capabilities include:

-- Budget management: create, update, list, delete budgets.
-- Expense tracking: record, categorize, filter, and delete expenses.
-- Secure authentication: JWT-based login and route protection.
-- Strong input validation and error handling for predictable API behavior.

 This project is built to showcase backend engineering skills and decisions for potential employers.
 It is not intended as a turnkey product or a shared template.

+---

+## Key Features

+- **Budget Management:** Create, update, list, and delete budgets.
+- **Expense Tracking:** Record, categorize, filter, and delete expenses.
+- **Secure Authentication:** JWT-based user authentication and route protection.
+- **Input Validation:** Strong input validation and error handling for predictable API responses.
+- **Testing:** Comprehensive unit and integration tests with Jest and Supertest.

 ---